 Stimulates digestion and interest in feeding

 Regardless of how you chose to feed your baby, a well-fed baby is a happy baby.
 Make skin-to-skin part of your feeding routine by removing your shirt during breast- or bottle feeding.
-Bottle feeds are also a great way for dads to benefit from skin-to-skin.
+Bottle feeds are also a great way for dads to get involved.

 Did you know that your baby won't be able to regulate their temperature until they are around 18 months?
-We know that feels like a lifetime away, but skin-to-skin time can help your baby stay warm with you both snuggled up in a blanket on colder days, or stay cool when the mercury is rising.
+Skin-to-skin time can help your baby stay warm while snuggling on colder days, or stay cool when the mercury is rising.

 No matter how you decide to spend time with your newborn, incorporating skin-to-skin time holds immense value for your entire family.
 Make sure you get as many cuddles as you can and enjoy this most precious time with your baby.